Eebru-gzy/DevOps-Docs/project7.md

 ![export mounts](./p7/exporting-mounts2.png)

 ## **Opening NFS port in the NFS EC2 security group**
-* At this point mount points are aready for the web servers, but the security group on the EC2 instance still would not allow access into the EC2 instance.
+* At this point mount points are ready for the web servers, but the security group on the EC2 instance still would not allow access into the EC2 instance.
 * I checked the the nfs-util port with `rpcinfo -p | grep nfs` to grab the port NFS is running on.
 * I added the port to the security inbound on the EC2